rauldevilla/api-vault/README.md

 | Return type | It must to be `boolean` |
 | Parameters | This method only receives one parameter of type `com.techandsolve.apivault.web.filter.Credentials` |

+As you can see, the method must to be annotated with `@CredentialsValidator`.
+This annotation only have one optional attribute, `cookieName`.
+This is used when you have one `credentialsBuilder`of the type `com.techandsolve.apivault.web.filter.SecurityCookieTokenCredentialsBuilder` to specify the name of the cookie in the [HttpServletRequest](https://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletRequest.html) wich contains the value of the authentication token.

 ### 2. Filter